rb58853/supabase-mcp-server/README.md

 The Supabase MCP server requires configuration to connect to your Supabase database, access the Management API, and use the Auth Admin SDK.
 This section explains all available configuration options and how to set them up.

+> 🔑 **Important**: Since v0.4 MCP server requires an API key which you can get for free at [thequery.dev](https://thequery.dev) to use this MCP server.

 #### Environment Variables

 The server uses the following environment variables: